-Students who are repeatedly substantially disruptive of the educational process or repeatedly substantially interferes with the teacher's authority over the classroom
+3. Students who are repeatedly substantially disruptive of the educational process or repeatedly substantially interferes with the teacher's authority over the classroom

 Any student, other than a student with a disability, who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom will be suspended from school for at least one (1) day.
 For purposes of this Code of Conduct, "repeatedly is substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by teacher(s) pursuant to Education Law § 3214 (3-a) and this Code on four or more occasions during a semester, or three (3) or more occasions during a trimester.
 If the proposed consequence is the minimum one (1) day suspension, the student and the student's parent will be given the same notice and opportunity for an informal conference given to all students' subject to a short-term suspension.
-If the proposed consequence exceeds a five (5) day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students' subject to a long-term suspension.
+If the proposed consequence exceeds a five (5) day suspension, the student and the student's parent will be given the student and the student's parent will be given the student and the student's parent will be given the student and the student's parent will be given the same notice and opportunity for a hearing given to all students' subject to a long-term suspension.
 The Superintendent has the authority to modify the minimum one (1) day suspension on a case-by-case basis.
 In deciding whether to modify the consequence, the Superintendent may consider the same factors considered in modifying a one (1) year suspension for possessing a weapon.